"Inspiring Curiosity and Confidence"

 How our curriculum is taught?
 (Implementation)

 As a Catholic school, the RE curriculum is central to the whole school curriculum and underpins all teaching.
 It is a core subject and we follow the ‘The Way, the Truth and the Life’ scheme of work which promotes the teaching of Religious Education providing opportunities to deepen the understanding of the Christian faith using a rich variety of resources.
+We provide an exciting and thought provoking RSE curriculum using Ten Ten resources to deliver high quality lessons over a two year cycle.
 Alongside this, children plan, lead and participate in weekly Collective Worship with a focus on our Catholic Virtues.

 The outdoor environment and work with our local community are considered an opportunity for active learning for all our pupils.
 The school grounds are being developed further in order to enrich different curriculum areas, and outdoor learning is actively promoted and planned for.